nmur/M5Stack-CompositeTestPatternGenerator/README.md

 [![demonstration](./img/demonstration_thumb.jpg)](./img/demonstration.jpg)    [![board](./img/device_thumb.jpg)](./img/device.jpg)

 A portable composite video test pattern generator using the [M5StickC PLUS2 ESP32 controller](https://shop.m5stack.com/products/m5stickc-plus2-esp32-mini-iot-development-kit).
-This tool is aimed to be used as a quick and portable way of performing tests of basic functionality for CRT TVs.
+This tool is aimed to be used as a quick and portable way of performing tests of basic functionality for CRT TVs in situations where hooking up an entire console would be inconvenient.

 Features:
 - PAL/NTSC support